javatlacati/swiplwebtut/webspanish.md

 .Inclusion and Modules Example
 [NOTA]
 =====
-This section also uses file termerized_example.pl and anothermodule.pl
+Esta sección also uses file termerized_example.pl and anothermodule.pl
 =====

 image:comfymodule-01.png["His coffee's gone cold",width=244]

 Now that you can make nifty bits of pages, you start accumulating them and soon you have enough you need to organize into modules.
 You use the usual use_module system and life is good for a while.

 Then you get this bright idea.
 You could make your site look really awesome by using Javascript and HTML5 to draw a 'hand drawn' border around the various sections.
-But now we want to add the 'hand drawn' look without having a mess everywhere.
+Sin embargo now we want to add the 'hand drawn' look without having a mess everywhere.
 We could do:

 ----
 	start_hand_drawn_box, ... contents, \end_hand_drawn_box